Skip to content

 Active vs. Passive Income Treatment

-If you've ever been frustrated by passive activity rules killing your deductions, pay attention.
-Under Section 469, most investment losses are passive.
-They can only offset other passive income.
-That's why rental property losses, limited partnership write-offs, and similar deductions hit a wall for high-income taxpayers.
+If passive activity rules have ever killed your deductions, pay attention.
+Under Section 469, most investment losses are passive, meaning they can only offset other passive income.
+That's why rental property losses and limited partnership write-offs hit a wall for high-income taxpayers.

-Oil and gas working interests are specifically exempted from those rules.
-That's not a loophole.
-It's written right into the code.
-If you hold a direct working interest (meaning you bear a share of development and operating costs), your net losses flow through to your personal return as active losses.
+Oil and gas working interests are specifically exempted.
+That's not a loophole or a gray area.
+It's written into the code.
+If you hold a direct working interest and bear a share of development and operating costs, your net losses flow through as active losses.
 They can offset:

 • W-2 wages and salary